AdaCore/gnatstudio/docs/users_guide/vcs.rst

   you must have `patch` and `diff` commands that usually come with Subversion.

-By default, GPS will use "Auto" for a VCS.
+By default, GPS uses "Auto" for a VCS.
 You can configured this through the :ref:`The_Preferences_Dialog`.

 You can also add support for other version control systems or modify one of the existing interfaces, see :ref:`Adding_support_for_new_Version_Control_Systems` for more information.

-You should first get familiar with the version control system you intend to use in GPS, since many concepts used in GPS assume basic knowledge of the underlying system.
-Associating a VCS to a project enables the use of basic VCS features on the source files contained in the project.
-Those basic features typically include checking in and out of files, querying of file status, file revision history, and comparison between various revisions.
+Before using it under GPS, you should first get familiar with the version control system you intend to use, since many concepts used in GPS assume basic knowledge of the underlying system.
+Associating a VCS to a project allows using basic VCS features on the source files contained in the project.
+Those basic features typically include checking in and out files, querying of file status and revision history, and comparison between various revisions.

 .. index:: password